Baghlan Province: Recent history

 As the 2001 Afghan War commenced, Ismaili leader Sayed Mansoor Naderi attempted to retake Baghlan from the Taliban.
 Naderi was aligned with Uzbek warlord Abdul Rashid Dostum and his Jumbesh-e Milli party, and the competing Tajik-dominated Jamiat-e Islami party was also keen to seize control of Baghlan as Taliban power eroded.
 The Jamiat were able to seize the capital of Pul-i Khumri before Naderi, who despite his strong backing among the Afghan Ismailis and Shia Hazaras, was unable to rally enough supporters to control the province.
 Naderi failed to retake the capital in 2001 and 2003, in the latter event he negotiated a power-sharing agreement with the dominant Andarabi militias and made the Ismaili bastion of the Kayan Valley his base.

 On 13 June 2012, two earthquakes hit Afghanistan and there was a major landslide in Burka District of Baghlan Province.
 The village of Sayi Hazara was buried under up to 30 meters of rock, killing an estimated 71 people.

 On 13 April 2021, an official in Baghlan Province said a group of Taliban militants attacked a checkpoint in the province that day and killed six security personnel.

 Claiming that the Taliban had not acted in the spirit of amnesty, the Public's Resistance Forces under Khair Muhammad Andarabi reportedly attacked Taliban fighters 20 August 2021 in several parts of Baghlan province, inflicting up to 60 Taliban killed or wounded.
 They claim to have captured Puli Hisar, Dih Salah and Banu districts, and are advancing on other Taliban-held districts.
 Clashes were still reported in Baghlan province by January 2022.

+Warlord of Kayan

+The Warlord of Kayan is a significant and popular documentary movie, filmed in 1989 by Jeff B. Harmon, featuring the political and social landscape of Baghlan during the civil wars.
+The former governor of Baghlan Sayed Jafar Naderi was chosen as the central character in this documentary.
+He, who was also known as Jeff Naderi outside the borders of Afghanistan, is the son of Sayed Mansur Naderi, an influential political and religious figure.
+The film won the Golden Gate Award at the San Francisco International Film Festival.

+The film was also featured in the Sunday Times magazine and a picture of Sayed Jafar Naderi taken by Jeff B. Harmon during one of the filmmaking scenes had gone on the magazine's front cover.
+Hard copies of magazine collected by Magazine Canteen are still available.